 A guaranteed income for life.

-An annuity provides a guaranteed income in retirement, with the option to provide an income for a spouse or dependant on your death, giving peace of mind and security.
+An annuity provides a guaranteed income for life.
 Scottish Widows offers both Standard and Enhanced Annuities.

 An annuity may be suitable for you if you: